bigfix/developer.bigfix.com/site/reference/types/registryroot.md

 # type: registryroot

-The &lt;registryroot&lt; objects are the inspectors for the planes of the IOKit Registry
+The &lt;registryroot&gt; objects are the inspectors for the planes of the IOKit Registry

 # audio plane of &lt;registryroot&gt; : registrynode